RattyBiscuit/rundown-child/README.md

 To use, add a new folder in your themes folder (*WORDPRESS/wp-config/themes*) called rundown-child

-Simply add the content.php file to this folder
+Simply add the *content.php* and *screenshot.png* files to this folder

 You can then select the theme Rundown Child in your theme browser